 ...and of course 16 flavors of gelato and sorbetto

-When opening the restaurant almost five years ago, owners Mary & David Stanley had long been frustrated in their attempts to procure locally produced beef, lamb and venison.
+When opening the restaurant almost thirteen years ago, owners Mary & David Stanley had long been frustrated in their attempts to procure locally produced beef, lamb and venison.
 It seemed illogical to them to see these animals in the fields each day and still be forced to purchase them from as far away as New Zealand.

 It has taken a lot of dedication to grow connections with local producers.
 Mary and David, wishing to reduce the distance that food travels to reach the table, design their menus to feature items within their seasonal availability.
-Fresh field greens and vegetables come from many local growers.

 Mary Stanley is the Gelato Artisan and chocolatier for the Turtle Gelateria.
 She crafts well over sixty different flavors of gelato and sorbetto to fill the 16 pans of the gelateria’s mahogany and brass gelato case.
 She has studied chocolate making with master chocolatier Jean-Pierre Wybauw, and the art of entremets with Spanish master Ramon Morato.
+The Turtle Gelateria was a finalist in The North American Stage of Gelato World Tour 2014.
+Mary then assistanced the 6th place winner of the World Stage in Rimini, Italy 2014.
+She is T Certified in Tequila, has received a partnership award from Rioja DOCa 2014, and has received diplomas in Artisan Pasta and Breads from Manuelina Culinary, Brescia, Italy.

 The first is the restaurant proper.